huggingface/lerobot/examples/7_get_started_with_real_robot.md

 follower_arm.write("Torque_Enable", TorqueMode.ENABLED.value)
 ```

-The follower arm should be stuck in its current position.
-Don't try to manually move it while torque is enabled as it might damage the motors.
-Instead try to move it using the code:
+With torque enabled, the follower arm will be locked in its current position.
+Do not attempt to manually move the arm while torque is enabled, as this could damage the motors.

+*Moving the Follower Arm Programmatically*

+Now, let's move the arm using the following code:
 ```python
 # Get the current position
 position = follower_arm.read("Present_Position")